Fuel system modification (FSM) for paramotors with diaphragm carburetors

 Other solutions for the fuel tank location problem typically involve internal carburetor modifications, special metering lever springs, and over-sized jets.

-None of these fix the root problem.
+None of these fix the root problem better than the FSM.

 An electric in-tank pump (as is used in snowmobiles and jet-skis) could solve the problem but it would still require the VLCP regulator system.
 The cost of a premium pump would be well over $250, add significant weight, and would require a battery and wiring.
 But such a configuration is neither practical nor cost effective for the small volume production of paramotors.
 Having electrical wiring and terminals around gasoline also adds risk.
 Note: this is an INTERNAL pump, not an EXTERNAL pump.
 The latter is an option for those who lack the skills to install a pulse-port in the crankcase.